HendersonRichardK/Fintech_CaseStudy/README.md

 ## Results

 Business Impact:  Coinbase was recently valued at $8 billion after raising $300 million in a Series E funding round.
-Coinbase's popularity can be directly correlated to the fact that they've never been hacked, unlike many of its competitors.
-And Coinbase's compliance with existing regulations and law enforcement, putting it on the right side of the law — another huge asset in a sector that is still in desperate need of regulatory guidance.
+Coinbase's popularity can be directly correlated to the fact that they've never been hacked, unlike various other competitors.
+And Coinbase's compliance with current regulations and law enforcement.

 ![](https://github.com/HendersonRichardK/Unit1_Homework_Assignment/blob/master/Images/Coinbase-1-800x374.jpg)